spacejack/mithril-slider/readme.md

   ondrag? (value: number): false | any
 }
 ```

+By default the base CSS assumes a horizontal orientation.
+See the example app included in the repo which includes CSS for a vertical slider.

 This module was written in Typescript and includes types.
 (It also works with plain Javascript.)